 "Cocaine using tomorrow's energy today!" -- Steven Pearl

 "I love to get onstage and even if I never make another cent at it, I'll never quit doing it.
 In fact when I die I'm still gonna do another 10 minutes!" -- Steven Pearl

-This comedy lifer from the 1980's was recently in Toronto performing at the famed Yuk Yuk's Club and I was lucky enough to see him perform twice and spend some quality time with the legend himself.
+In 2018, This comedy lifer from the 1980's, was Toronto performing at the famed Yuk Yuk's Club and I was lucky enough to see him perform twice and spend some quality time with the legend himself.
 Not only did I spend time with Mr. Steven Peal but many of the comics for the Toronto 1980's comedy boom made a point of seeing Steve in action.